Interpolation and SAT-Based Model Checking Revisited: Adoption to Software Verification: Evaluation

 \subsection{Benchmark Set}

-As the benchmark set we used the verification tasks from the 2022 Competition on Software Verification (SV-COMP\,'22)~\cite{SVCOMP22-SVBENCHMARKS-artifact}.
+As the benchmark set, we used the verification tasks~\cite{SVCOMP22-SVBENCHMARKS-artifact} from SV-COMP\,'22.
 We used only verification tasks where the safety property is the reachability of a program location.
 From those, we further excluded verification tasks that are not supported by at least one of the compared approaches, e.g., those from the categories \textit{ReachSafety-Recursive} and \textit{ConcurrencySafety-Main}.

 The resulting benchmark set consists of a total of~\ntasks~verification tasks from the subcategories \textit{AWS-C-Common-ReachSafety}, \textit{DeviceDriversLinux64-ReachSafety}, \textit{DeviceDriversLinux64Large-ReachSafety}, and \textit{uthash-ReachSafety} of the category \textit{SoftwareSystems} and from the following subcategories of the category \textit{ReachSafety}: \textit{Arrays}, \textit{Bitvectors}, \textit{ControlFlow}, \textit{ECA}, \textit{Floats}, \textit{Heap}, \textit{Loops}, \textit{ProductLines}, \textit{Sequentialized}, \textit{XCSP}, and \textit{Combinations}.
 A total of~\nfalsetasks~tasks in the benchmark set contain a known specification violation, while the other~\ntruetasks~tasks are assumed to be correct.